DyBBT: Dynamic Balance via Bandit-inspired Targeting for Dialog Policy with Cognitive Dual-Systems: Conclusion

 \section{Conclusion}

-DyBBT introduces a principled, cognitively grounded framework for dialog policy learning that dynamically balances exploration and exploitation through a bandit inspired meta-controller operating over a structured cognitive state space.
-By formalizing dialog affordances, phasic progression, user uncertainty, and slot dependency, our approach enables adaptive, context aware switching between fast intuitive responses and deliberate reasoning.
-Extensive experiments demonstrate state-of-the-art performance across single and multi domain benchmarks, with human evaluations confirming superior decision quality and alignment with expert judgment.
-DyBBT offers a scalable, efficient, and interpretable alternative to static or population based methods, bridging cognitive theory with practical dialog optimization.
-Future work will focus on end-to-end learning of cognitive representations and extending the framework to more complex, interactive settings.
+DyBBT presents a novel dialog policy learning framework that dynamically balances exploration and exploitation through a bandit-inspired meta-controller grounded in a structured cognitive state space.
+By formalizing dialog affordances into interpretable dimensions: phasic progress, user uncertainty, and slot dependency, our method enables adaptive switching between fast intuitive responses and deliberate reasoning.
+Extensive experiments across single- and multi-domain benchmarks demonstrate SOTA performance in success rate, efficiency and generalization, with human evaluations confirming superior decision alignment.
+Future work will explore end-to-end learning of cognitive representations and extend the framework to more complex interactive settings.